This is a guide to what you might expect at any of our services. If you have any questions, please contact us.

 - We have large print booklets, hymn books and Bibles if you need them

 - There will be songs and hymns at all services except at 8 o’clock on Sunday Morning.
 Welcomers will give you a hymn book.
 The hymn numbers are on a board at the front, and will be announced as we go through the service.
-Occasionally we’ll have the words on the screen instead.
 We like a mix of traditional and contemporary songs

 - We have a great music team at St Nicolas.
 As well as the organ, we have a piano and the multi-instrumental music group plays at some services.
 We also have a singing group that contribute to some services

-- When you come into church, you’ll also be given a Sunday Sheet which tells you what’s going on this week and has prayers and a psalm for the week
+- When you come into church, you’ll also be given a Sunday Sheet which tells you what’s going on this week.

-- About one third of our congregation is made up of children and young people.
-You can find out more about our children’s groups here.
+- You can find out more about our children’s groups here.
 But if your children prefer to be in the service, that’s fine.
-There are books and colouring packs for younger children in the church and a creche in the lounge (which is the room connecting the church with the centre)
+There is a play corner, books and colouring packs for younger children in the church.

 - At some point in the service we take a voluntary collection of money.
-Everything that goes on at St Nicolas is funded through donations and money we raise through events and renting the hall.
-During one of the hymns, people pass a small basket along their row to one another.
-The donation of money can go into this.
-You do not have to give anything
+Everything that goes on at St Nicolas is funded through donations and fund raising.

 - There is a hearing loop in church for people with hearing aids